futin/crowd-sourcing/README.md

 This will remove all docker images the are stored locally on your machine.

-Now that we have a clean/fresh repository, jump to [Docker-compose startup](#Docker-compose-startup) if you are not interested in next section (architecture).
+Now that we have a clean/fresh repository, jump to [Docker-compose startup](#Docker-compose-startup) if you are not interested in next section ([Docker architecture](#Docker-architecture)).

 #### Docker architecture

+This project uses multiple docker-compose files in order to separate the concerns, and to split the spawning of database/server instances.

+First one can be found in `docker/mongo-db` directory, and explanation of each service can be found in [Mongo db](#Mongo-db) section.

+Latter resides in root directory, and it's explanation is mixed in [Server](#Server) and [Nginx](#Nginx) sections.

+Since every docker-compose file binds it's services to a default bridged network, I had to create new custom network which every service will be bound to (check [networks](#networks) section).

+This way, even though services belong in different docker-compose files, they act as if they were in the same file.

 #### Docker compose startup

 Before we dive in, if you are not familiar with docker-compose logic, please check the [official documentation](https://docs.docker.com/compose/).

 Basically, docker-compose lets you combine multiple Docker containers under the same network, so they can easily communicate with each other.

-This project uses multiple docker-compose files in order to separate the concerns, and to split the database/server instances.

 Docker compose also allows you to spawn multiple instances of the same service, which is explained in more details in [Server](#Server) stage.